bgallie/tntengine/README.md

 # tntengine
-The encryption engine used by the TNT2 - Infinite Key Encryption System.
+The encryption engine used by the "TNT - Infinite Key Encryption System".